How to Clean Spilled Milk on Carpet & Fabric

 If the milk spill occurs on your upholstered furniture like your couch, follow these steps:

-Blot with paper towel or an absorbent cloth.
+Blot with a paper towel or an absorbent cloth.

 Just like we explained for carpeting, use a paper towel or a clean, white absorbent cloth to soak up as much milk as you can.
 Unzip the upholstered cover, if possible, and place a second towel or pile of paper towels directly beneath the spill to absorb the milk and prevent it from penetrating the cushion itself.